iAdam1n/Textual-Scripts/README.md

 Textual-Scripts
 =====================

 error.scpt Details on iOS errors you get in iTunes.
+Syntax "/error x" Replace x with the error code.
 (Thanks to [markhack](http://iosdevs.org) for the idea and starting this. )

 Gun.scpt: "/me loads his pump shotgun and points it towards (Nick)".